 Allow the child to approach you first and then take the lead.

 Be consistent in your greeting.
-Do it how the parents do it and maintain it in every other meeting so that the kid knows what to expect from you.
+Do it how the parents do it, and maintain it every time you see them so that the kid knows what to expect from you.

-As a babysitter, a loving, emotional connection with the child you are caring for will make the time you spend together exciting and filled with happy moments.
-Here are some fantastic tips on how to build a personal relationship with an ASD child.
+As a babysitter, a caring, emotional connection with the child you are sitting for will make the time you spend together exciting and filled with happy moments.
+This may look different for a child on the autism spectrum.
+Here are some fantastic tips on how to build a personal relationship with a child that has ASD.

 Learn to self-regulate

 Self-regulation is the ability to be aware of your emotions and manage them.
 If you lack this inner awareness, you might fall prey to reacting to circumstances rather than responding appropriately.
-In that case, you might lose your “cool”, which makes it harder for you and the child.
-Do simple exercises like stretching and breathing.
+In that case, you might lose your “cool,” which makes it harder for you and the child.
+Do simple exercises like stretching and breathing to calm yourself and allow you to think before you react.

 Less communication means more connection

-Consider yourself on a “word budget”.
+Consider yourself on a “word budget.”
 Imagine what you want to communicate and then use minimal words to deliver the message.
-It will make it easier to bond with the child.
+It will make it easier to connect with the child.
 After saying something, allow him or her some time to process the information you just conveyed.
+Don’t expect them to look at you or respond right away.
 Slow your rate of speech too.
-You will be shocked at how much impact these tips have on the little one.
+You will be shocked at how much impact these tips can have on the little one.

 Go slow on power struggles

 Do you remember the last time you argued with someone?
 Things got heated, and emotions escalated.
 As a babysitter, it is crucial to understand that the child has his or her opinions too.
-Although you are there to offer guidance, sometimes let the child be.
-That way you will reduce their frustration and increase happiness.
+Although you are there to offer guidance, sometimes just let the child be.
+That way, you will reduce their frustration level and increase happiness in the interaction.

 It’s never that serious

-You don’t have to be playing or engaging in active activities with the child.
-It is okay to “be” with the little one.
-Sit on the couch and do nothing or say nothing.
-Take some time to observe the child and learn what makes him or her happy and what doesn’t.
-When you are both in a relaxed state, it will be easier to make an emotional connection and babysitting will be easy for you.
+You don’t have to be playing or engaging directly in activities with the child.
+It is okay to just “be” with the little one.
+With some kids, you may need to sit on the couch and do nothing or say nothing.
+Take some time to observe the child and learn what makes him or her feel comfortable and what doesn’t.
+When you are both in a relaxed state, it will be easier to make an emotional connection, and babysitting will be much easier for you.

 7. Interact While Respecting Bodily Contact and Personal Space

-By this time, you have connected with the child and can now start interacting actively.
-Some autistic kids use nonverbal cues while others speak.
+By this time, you will have connected with the child and can now start interacting actively.
+Some autistic kids use nonverbal cues, while others speak.
 Either way, talk to them.
 Find out from the parents if the kid is comfortable hugging because some are not happy with bodily contact.

-Be sensitive to sensory aspects such as hugging.
+Be sensitive to the child’s difficulty with sensory interactions such as eye contact or hugging.

-Interact with the child even if they don’t speak.
+Try to communicate and interact with the child in a form they are accustomed to, even if they don’t speak.

-Note that some toys might cause over-stimulation and avoid using them.
+Note that some toys and activities might cause over-stimulation and avoid those.

 Do not take toys away from the little one.